Family-based Interventions to Prevent Substance Use Among Youth

 Major Findings

-The CPSTF recommendation is based on evidence from a systematic review of 60 studies.
+The Community Preventive Services Task Force (CPSTF) recommends family-based interventions to prevent substance use among youth.
 Interventions reduced initiation and use of various substances (see table).
 They also reduced sexual risk behaviors among youth and led to improvements in mental health symptoms and school-related outcomes.

 Substance Reduction in Initiation of Use Reduction in Use